 Have been approuved by the Board of Directors of the GRIS-Montréal as a speaker

-GRIS-Montréal stakeholders are carefully prepared to fulfill the mission of the organization.
-Intensive weekend training allows first-time practitioners, through simulations and simulations, to acquire the necessary comfort to talk about their experiences and the knowledge required to work with the most important groups varied.
+GRIS-Montréal facilitators are carefully prepared to fulfill the mission of the organization.
+An intensive weekend training session allows future workshop facilitators, through simulations and role playing, to acquire the necessary comfort to talk about their experiences and the knowledge required to work with a variety of groups.
 Then, on a monthly basis, the training committee proposes to the members of the thematic evenings to broaden their knowledge on a host of subjects related to homosexual life.
 Better equipped and better informed, stakeholders make a more complete demystification work.

 GRIS-Montréal takes the training of its stakeholders to heart.
 This is why a rigorous process of learning by stage must be followed by each of them.